-Step 1: Pre-heat the oven to 350 degrees and line an 8×8 inch baking dish with aluminum foil.
+- Pre-heat the oven to 350 degrees and line an 8×8 inch baking dish with aluminum foil.
 Lightly grease the foil.
-In a bowl combine flour, baking powder and salt.
+In a bowl combine flour, baking powder, and salt.

-Step 3: In one of the bowls blend in the cocoa powder and chocolate chips.
-In the second bowl of batter stir in pumpkin puree, walnuts, cinnamon, cloves and nutmeg.
+- In one of the bowls blend in the cocoa powder and chocolate chips.
+In the second bowl of batter stir in pumpkin puree, walnuts, cinnamon, cloves, and nutmeg.

 - Spread ½ of the chocolate batter mixture into the bottom of the baking dish.
 Pour ½ of the pumpkin batter mixture over that.
 Repeat the layers, ending with a pumpkin layer.
 Drag a kitchen knife or spatula through the layers in a swirling motion creating a marble appearance.